Are you seeking maintenance in a divorce? Are you concerned about paying maintenance in a divorce? Learn about your rights and how I can help.

 This seems to be the one question I get above all others.
 However, there is no simple answer.
 Illinois courts have a set of guidelines to follow in determining the amount to award as spousal support.
 However, these are only guides, and judges are allowed to deviate from these guidelines if the judge finds that cause exists.

 The determination of maintenance payments depends on a set of factors.
 Some of those factors include the following:

-Once I know the unique facts of your marriage, I can provide you with a better assessment of maintenance issues in your divorce.
+Once I know the unique facts of your marriage and work circumstances, I can provide you with an assessment of maintenance issues in your divorce.

 Regardless of whether you are potentially facing paying spousal maintenance or if you are seeking maintenance, I can help zealously represent your interests in divorce negotiations and in court.
 Please call me so that I may learn about your situation; I can then explain how I can help you to find the best solution based upon your objectives.